 Our Top 5 Choices

-One of the latest and one of the most reliable password manager apps, TweakPass’s unique selling points are its features loaded in one single app.
-TweakPass has got all the factors coded into itself that complete an app for storing passwords.
-The app also allows users to integrate and sync their saved credentials with the browser version of the app.
-Being the latest among them all, TweakPass has a lot to offer with the upcoming upgrades to the app in the future.
+One of the latest and most reliable password manager apps, TweakPass’s unique selling points are its features loaded in one app.
+TweakPass has all the factors coded into itself that complete an app for storing passwords.
+This is the best password manager for Android, and it also allows users to integrate and sync their saved credentials with the browser version of the app.
+Being the latest among other apps to manage passwords on Android, TweakPass has a lot to offer with future upcoming upgrades to the app.

-- TweakPass has got separate modules to save passwords for website logins, notes, and form fills.
+- TweakPass has separate modules to save passwords for website logins, notes, and form fills.

 - Allow users to generate a secure password for logins with proper inclusion of special characters and alpha-numerics, thus converting itself into a password vault for Android devices.